mayankDhiman/mayankDhiman.github.io/about.md

 title: "About me"
 permalink: /about/
 ---
 Ahoi!

 I am Mayank, a Computer Science Junior at NIT Hamirpur, India.
-I code, write and draw.
+I code, draw and love coffee (*hence the title*).
-This is my blog, intended to serve as an online diary for tech & non-tech stuff! :)
+This is my blog, intended to serve as an online diary for tech & non-tech stuff!